hmito/esj73web/web/ersympo_en.md

     - List of symposium members
     - Summary of the paper to be contributed to *Ecological Research*

+Please note that if your proposal is accepted, the information provided in your application may be used on the official conference website for the purpose of announcing the selection results.

 ## Note 1

 Travel expenses are covered within the society’s travel expense regulations (URL: [https://esj.ne.jp/esj/Rule/ryohi_kitei.html](https://esj.ne.jp/esj/Rule/ryohi_kitei.html)).
 The regulations do not specify the class of airfare, but economy class is generally expected.